aws-samples/aws-online-data-migration-workshop/kinesis/README.md

 -----------------------------------------------------------------
 In this section you will set up a Kinesis Firehose that will deliver your stream into a S3 bucket as part of your data lake.

-1. Navigate to the AWS Management Console, from the top search bar type & select **Amazon Kinesis**
+1. Navigate to the AWS Management Console, at the top of the screen from the AWS console search bar, type & select **Amazon Kinesis**

     -   From the left side menu, select **Delivery streams**, then click on **Create Delivery Streams**